nubunto/vise/ARCH.md

 # Vise Database Architecture.

-The current arch:
+The old arch:

     "users": Bucket {
         "[token]": "[information on files stored as a JSON]" }

-Not good for many reasons: file updating/listing requires json parsing.
+Was not good for many reasons: file updating/listing requires json parsing for each user.
 This could be faster.

-JSON parsing requires bounded structs; Changes in API need to be carefully planned otherwise old clients will break.

 The proposed arch: